 Symptoms tend to affect both sides of the body equally and are more prevalent in the legs.
-Usually, they appear gradually and get worse over time, but case studies have shown a sudden onset of symptoms after heavy binge drinking.
+They usually appear gradually and get worse over time, but symptoms can also occur suddenly after heavy binge drinking.

 Alcohol abuse can also cause damage to the heart.
 People who struggle with alcoholism are prone to weakened hearts, or cardiomyopathy.
-When cardiomyopathy occurs, the heart sags and stretches, making it difficult to pump blood throughout the body.
-If left unchecked, this leads to organ and tissue damage, and, in severe cases, even heart failure.
+When cardiomyopathy occurs, the heart muscle experiences changes that make it unable to function correctly.
+This makes it difficult for the heart to pump blood throughout the body.
+If left unchecked, it can lead to impaired circulation that causes heart failure.

 You might be suffering from cardiomyopathy if you experience:

-Please seek treatment immediately if you experience any of the symptoms of alcoholic myopathy, heart-related or otherwise.
+Seek treatment immediately if you experience any of the symptoms of alcoholic myopathy or cardiomyopathy.

-Both alcohol and acetaldehyde — the byproduct of your liver breaking down the alcohol — work against your body’s ability to make new muscle proteins.
+Both alcohol and acetaldehyde — the byproduct created when the liver breaks down alcohol — work against your body’s ability to make new muscle proteins.
 This can result in up to 30% of lost muscle mass.

-Many people with alcoholic myopathy tend to lack normal levels of Vitamin E; alcohol attacks carotenoids (Vitamin E producers) in the liver, resulting in this deficiency.
-The problem here is that studies have proven that damaged muscle cells recover better when they’re exposed to Vitamin E. Since alcoholics don’t get enough of this necessary antioxidant, their muscles suffer.
+Many people with alcoholic myopathy also tend to lack normal levels of vitamin E. Alcohol attacks carotenoids (vitamin E producers) in the liver, resulting in this deficiency.
+Damaged muscle cells recover better when they’re exposed to vitamin E, so lowering vitamin E levels provides less muscle protection.

-While alcoholic myopathy is a dangerous and prevalent side-effect of alcoholism, it’s important to remember that the symptoms are recognizable, and the condition itself is treatable.
+While alcoholic myopathy is a prevalent side effect of alcoholism that can affect your quality of life, it’s important to remember that the symptoms are recognizable and the condition itself is treatable.

-The Recovery Village at Palmer Lake has a proven track record of providing caring and successful alcohol abuse treatment in Colorado.
-Contact one of our team members today to learn how alcohol rehab can benefit you or your loved ones.
+The Recovery Village at Palmer Lake is dedicated to helping Colorado residents find lasting recovery from alcohol abuse and addiction.
+Contact one of our helpful representatives today to learn how alcohol rehab can benefit you or your loved one.